stephsharp/MaterialTextField/README.md

 ##Features

-- Floating placeholder label
+#####Floating placeholder label

 - Animates on focus or on text input
 - Supports attributed placeholder text with custom fonts
 - Can be turned off to use the text field with the default iOS placeholder

-- Text field underline
+#####Underline

 - Line height expands when editing
 - Customize colour for default, editing and error states

-- Error message
+#####Error message

 - Animated error message appears below the text field
 - Long error messages wrap onto multiple lines

-- IBDesignable view
+#####IBDesignable view

 - Adjust the appearance of your text field in Interface Builder with inspectable properties

 ##Setup